Tunnel Of Love

 "Cautious Man" is a tale full of allegory, about a guy who can't let go of his demons, and instead carries them right into his marriage, where he knows "in a restless heart the seeds of betrayal lay."
 Eventually the narrator's nameless desperation leads him to bolt from his marriage bed into the night, but when he reaches the highway, he finds "nothing but road."
 So he returns, to fight the battle within himself once more.

 My personal favorite on this disc, though, is the remarkable "Brilliant Disguise."
-I don't think there's ever been a more perceptive or fearless examination of the disintegration of a relationship.
+I don't think there's ever been a more perceptive or fearless examination of the disintegration of a relationship in song.
 The essential theme is how the corrosion of trust can eat away at a couple's intimacy until you're left with nothing but a hollow, false facade.
 The song -- steady-building and intense, featuring acoustic guitar, bass, piano, organ and percussion -- also nails other relationship truths such as the way self-doubt can spawn larger doubts, and the fact that trying too hard almost always makes things worse.
 Chills, every time.

 This album is full of striking images, dead-on allegories, and a deep sense of revelation, but one image in particular is central.
-The Cautious Man -- in a semi-conscious nod to the movie Cape Fear -- has tattoos on both sets of knuckles: "On his right hand Billy'd tattooed the word love and on his left hand was the word fear / And in which hand he held his fate was never clear."
+The Cautious Man -- in a nod to the movie Cape Fear -- has tattoos on both sets of knuckles: "On his right hand Billy'd tattooed the word love and on his left hand was the word fear / And in which hand he held his fate was never clear."
 And there it is.
 The opposite of love isn't hate, it's fear.
 Fear prevents intimacy and love, and creates suspicion and resentment.
 You can't truly love until you let go of the fear.
 (A message Springsteen repeats in the title track -- "Then the lights go out and it's just the three of us / You, me and all that stuff we're so scared of…")

 Tunnel of Love is one of the clearest and frankest views an artist has ever offered of what a crumbling relationship looks like from the inside.
-This album isn't always an easy listen, but it's full of moody, evocative music and superb lyrics that tell hard, lonely truths.
+This album isn't an easy listen, but it's full of moody, evocative music and superb lyrics that tell hard, lonely truths.

 Login to post a comment.